mikicanyelles/how-to/python/update_package.md

 ## Steps

-1. Being in `building`branch: Check that everything works in the new version.
+1. Being in `building` branch: Check that everything works in the new version.
 2. Format the code by using `black`:
   ```bash
   black .
   ```
 3. Modify the `setup.py` by changing the `version` number and the download link (keeping the chosen format for Git tags).
 4. Commit the `setup.py` changes.
-5. Change branch to `master` and merge from `building`:
+5. Change branch to `main` and merge from `building`:
   ```bash
   git checkout master
   git merge building